Cranberry bogs have some surprising tenants, and those are wolf spiders. Are they a plague? is it intentional? Read this post and find out!

 What are cranberry bogs

 Cranberry bogs, also known as cranberry marshes, are agricultural systems designed to cultivate cranberries.
 Cranberries are a type of tart, red berry that is native to North America.
-It’s typically harvested in the fall.
+Their harvest is usually in the fall.

 Cranberry bogs are typically located in wetlands or other areas with acidic soil and abundant water resources.
 The bogs are flooded with water to create a shallow pool, and then cranberry vines are planted in the soil.
 The vines grow and spread along the ground, producing berries that float on the surface of the water.